When Wall Street Goes Down SEO Goes Up – How Come?

 How to Explain the Growing Demand for SEO?

-Yes – right – the search engine optimization industry or more broadly the search marketing business didn’t get affected by major economic upheavals.
+Yes – right – the search engine optimization industry or more broadly the search marketing business does not get affected by major economic upheavals.

 Demand for search engine optimization has been steady or even growing over the years.